Help for Sammy’s continued recovery after brain injury.

 Our Story

-Hello, we are the parents of a brave 12-year-old boy named Sammy.
+Hello, we are the parents of a brave 13 year-old boy named Sammy.
 We are reaching out to you with heavy hearts and a desperate plea for help.
-Our sweet, gentle Sammy, who loved playing soccer and building intricate Lego projects, is now fighting for his life.
+Our sweet, gentle Sammy, who loved playing soccer and building intricate Lego projects, is now fighting to recover from a severe brain injury.

-Three weeks ago, our world was turned upside down.
+On July 15th our world was turned upside down.
 Sammy caught a stomach bug and, just as we thought he was recovering, he suddenly gasped, "Dad, I can't breathe."
 In an instant, he collapsed, stopped breathing, and went into cardiac arrest.
-Our daughters, aged 8 to 15, watched in distress as paramedics burst in and tried to revive him.
-They managed to find a pulse and transferred him to Rutherford County Hospital, where an airlift transfer was organized immediately to Vanderbilt Medical Center.
+Our daughters, aged 8 to 15, watched in distress as paramedics rushed and tried to revive him.
+They managed to keep a pulse after losing him 4 times and transferred him to St. Thomas Rutherford hospital.
+His injuries were too severe and he was almost immediately airlifted to Vanderbilt Children’s Hospital.

-Deprived of oxygen, Sammy's brain suffered extensive damage and inflammation.
-He was placed in an induced coma for two weeks.
+Deprived of oxygen, Sammy's brain suffered extensive damage and swelling.
+He was placed in an induced coma for two weeks to give his brain a chance to heal and allow the swelling to go down, also gave time to assess the brain damage.
 When his life support was removed, he miraculously began to breathe on his own.
 However, doctors warn that damage to parts of his brain means he may never walk or talk again.
-He remains in a vegetative state, unresponsive, but we believe he can hear us, and his bodily functions are intact.
-We continue to pray, holding onto the hope that with specialized care and rehabilitation, he might learn to walk and talk again.
+He remained in a vegetative like state, unresponsive, but we believed he could hear us, and his bodily functions were intact.
+We knew his brainstem was intact, the area responsible for those basic functions, but as shown on multiple MRIs there was damage to the majority of his brain.
+We continued to pray, holding onto the hope that with specialized care and rehabilitation, he might learn to walk and talk again.
+After 3.5 months at Vanderbilt children’s he finally was transferred to an inpatient pediatric rehab center in Atlanta.
+On November 4th he started his 5 week grueling rehabilitation.
+It was 7day a week / 8 hours a day of speech therapy, occupational therapy, physical therapy.
+On December 10 Sammy started his 30 day, day rehab program where he was able to stay with us at Ronald McDonald house and we trained on how to care for him and our new normal.

 Who Sammy Is

 Sammy is not just a patient; he is our beloved son, a brother, and a friend.
 He has always been full of life, with a smile that could light up any room.
 He has a talent for building intricate Lego sets, often spending hours creating masterpieces that amazed us all.
-His passion for soccer saw him playing with his friends every chance he got, dreaming of one day becoming a professional player.
+His passion for soccer saw him playing with his friends every chance he got, dreaming of maybe being a professional player, or firefighter or policeman.
 Sammy's laughter, his curiosity, and his boundless energy are deeply missed by his sisters, who look up to him as their hero.
 He also loved all creatures big and small, especially his two pet frogs and a tarantula spider, which he cared for deeply.

 Our Urgent Need

-Our family is facing an unimaginable challenge.
-We need to be by Sammy's bedside, but we don't have a car, and it costs $80 a day in Uber fees to visit him at Vanderbilt Hospital in Nashville.
+Our family has faced an unimaginable challenge.
+We needed to be by Sammy's bedside, but we didnt have a car, and it costs $80 a day in Uber fees to visit him at Vanderbilt Hospital in Nashville.
 Sammy's father is a stroke victim and cannot work, and I, his mother, the main breadwinner, have had to stop working to care for him.
-We are broke and living in a hotel room with our three other children.
+We were living in a hotel room with our three other children.

-Doctors want to move Sammy to Shepherd Center in Atlanta, a rehab facility specializing in brain injuries, as soon as possible to give him a chance at recovery.
+Doctors want to move Sammy to a pediatric rehab facility specializing in brain injuries in Atlanta as soon as possible to give him a chance at recovery.
 The costs are exorbitant.
 We need to cover extensive medical care, ongoing rehab, moving costs for our family, and loss of income as I need to be by his side as a full-time carer.

 Our Community's Role

 Your support means the world to us.
 Every donation, every share of our story, brings us one step closer to being able to give Sammy the care he needs.
-The trauma and pain we are feeling are overwhelming, but we hold on to hope for Sammy's recovery.
+The trauma and pain we have felt is overwhelming, but we hold on to hope for Sammy's continued recovery.
 We believe in the power of community and know that with your help, we can overcome this unimaginable challenge.

 Updates and Gratitude